 During the late 1800's, farmers, loggers, and miners were moving into northern Minnesota.
 Railroads were soon to follow, allowing extensive mining and logging operations to be undertaken.
 Much of the north woods would never be the same again.

 As the park lies in a transition zone between the boreal forests to the north, the mixed forests to the south, and the great plains to the west and southwest it contains diverse flora.
 Fire and logging have exerted a strong influence on the present forest cover of Quetico.
 Approximately fifty percent of Quetico'a area has been burned in the past 100 years.
 As a result of this disturbance from logging and fire, less then 5% of Quetico's forests are over 100 years of age, and over 50% are under 60 years of age.

 QUETICO PARK PERMIT FEES (all fees are in Canadian funds)

-The reservation fee for each Quetico permit is $11.50.
-In addition, Quetico charges a per night usage fee of $21.50 per adult and $9.00 for youth under 18 - plus tax.
-In addition to your permit reservation fee of $11.50, Quetico will also collect a $100 deposit towards your usage fees at the time of reservation.
+To reserve a Quetico Permit for the 2017 season, an $11.00 nonrefundable reservation fee along with a $100 deposit towards your trip will be charged to your credit card.
+The camping fees, paid at the border, are $21.47 /person/day in Canadian funds ($8.48 for 17 and under) plus Canadian taxes.
 Persons entering Quetico must get their customs/immigration clearance in advance by mail, known as a Remote Area Border Crossing (RABC-CanPass) Permit (Click here for more information on the RABC-CanPass and how to obtain one).
 Parties returning from Quetico will need a valid passport to re-enter the US.